Strong foundations for an incredible future.

-Born and raised in Denver and a former Adams City High School Special Educator and teacher leader, former Commerce City resident, and current and past Adams 14 parent, Amanda's passion for youth advocacy and social change has been her north star over the past 25 years of work with teens in the education and community based non-profit fields.
+Born and raised in Denver and a former Adams City High School Special Educator and teacher leader, former Commerce City resident, and past Adams 14 parent, Amanda's passion for youth advocacy and social change has been her north star over the past 25 years of work with teens in the education and community based non-profit fields.

 Identifying as an Indigenous Chicana, her drive is rooted in the Nahuatl word tiahui, which roughly means to move, change, or go forward.
 With the belief that education can get one out of their situation, her commitment to empowerment and movement has always been focused on young people of color in Denver and Adams counties.

 She has served in various positions including high school principal and secondary school administrator with both Denver Public Schools and KIPP Colorado, gang outreach and violence response with GRASP, field-based mental health with the Mental Health Center of Denver, youth mentoring with the Latino Coalition, teaching and program development with Adams 14 School District, and she has taught all content areas in secondary education.
 Her true passion is special education law, where she specializes in serving teens with affective needs and significant mental health disabilities.

 A first-generation college graduate and child of a Displaced Aurarian, Amanda holds a B.A. from MSU Denver in Special Education and Linguistically Diverse Education and an M.A. from the University of Northern Colorado in Educational Leadership and Policy Studies and Special Education Administration.
 Her Doctoral research (in progress) interests include families as systems within school models, discipline practices of students of color, and teaching in third spaces.
 She is also the founder of Ollin Educational Consulting and is the Managing Director of Schools at Moonshot edVentures.

 Our Founding Board of Directors